LimeWire was a peer-to-peer file-sharing program that allowed its users to download and upload music in the form of MP3 and other file formats.

 Second, many of those competing platforms hosted files that contained viruses.
 LimeWire had built tools that were scanning files more rigorously, thus offering a much safer experience.

 By the end of 2001, LimeWire had attracted millions of users to its software.
 Over the coming years, it continued to release product improvements while growing in popularity.
 In 2005, one of its biggest competitors, Grokster, was forced to shut down.
 Consequently, the majority of Grokster’s users migrated to LimeWire.

 As a result of its growing popularity, LimeWire was able to grow its annual revenue from $6 million in 2004 to over $20 million in 2006.
-Furthermore, its software was installed on 18 percent of all computers in circulation.
+Its software, at that point, was installed on 18 percent of all computers in circulation.
 LimeWire essentially became the world’s most prominent P2P file-sharing software.

 Despite (or rather because of) its overwhelming success, LimeWire eventually had to face legal consequences as well.
 In August 2006, the RIAA (which also managed to shut down Napster in 2001) filed a lawsuit against Lime Wire LLC.

 The RIAA, which represents the major studios Universal Music, Sony BMG, EMI, and Warner Music Group, stated that LimeWire’s software enabled users to exchange copyrighted music without the label’s consent.
 RIAA demanded $150,000 for every song illegally traded on the network.